fomy/destor/README.md

 Bugs
 ----
 1. If the running destor is crashed artificially or unexpectedly, data consistency is not guaranted and you'd better run rebuild script.

-2. Does NOT support concurrent backup/restore.
+2. Do NOT support concurrent backup/restore.

 3. If working path in destor.config is modified, the rebuild script must be modified too.

+4. CMA assumes the backups are deleted in FIFO order.
+    > In any cases, the oldest backup is deleted.

 Author
 ------
-Min Fu,
+Min Fu

 Email : fumin at hust.edu.cn